-- 1 Press [Preset] to perform a factory preset. - 2 Press [MODE] > {Power Meter} to access the power meter mode - 3 Zero and calibrate the meter.
-Press {Zeroing} to make a zero operation of the power sensor followed by a calibration operation. - 4 Connect the power sensor to the RF Input 50 MHz port.
-The analyzer supports the U2000 series power sensors.
+- 1 Press [Preset] to perform a factory preset. - 2 Press [MODE] > {Power Meter} > [ENTER] to turn on the power meter. - 3 Zero and calibrate the meter.
+Press {Zeroing} to make a Zero operation of the power sensor followed by a calibration operation. - 4 Connect the power sensor to the power Ref 50 MHz port.
+The analyzer supports the U2000 Series power sensors. - 5 Connect the external attenuation, if required, with the power sensor used. - 6 Connect the analyzer to the base station.
+Connect the power sensor to the signal to be measured.
+A typical BTS connection is after the output of the power amplifier and duplexer.
+The connection requires a 2 ft. cable and two Type-N barrel connectors, in addition to the power sensor and external attenuator.

-To prevent damage to your sensor, do not exceed the power levels below.